 Raw Honey Possible Allergies and Potential Side Effects

 Honey is considered safe when taken by mouth in normal food amounts or recommended dosages.
 However, honey should never be given to children under 12 months of age since raw honey is a potential source of botulism spores.
-Raw honey is not a danger to older children or adults, just to infants.
+Raw honey is not a danger to older children or adults, just to infants, so adults can eat honey so long as they are not allergic.
 However, if you have a compromised immune system or are undergoing chemotherapy or radiation treatments for cancer, you should speak with your doctor before consuming raw honey.

 Proverbs 25:16 says, “Do you like honey?
 Don’t eat too much, or it will make you sick!”
 Although honey is one of the healthiest sweeteners, it still should certainly be used in moderation.
 Mild honey intoxication side effects can include weakness, dizziness, vomiting, sweating and nausea.
 Other more serious side effects of honey consumption are unlikely unless you consume way too much.

 Raw Honey Final Thoughts

 - Raw honey is the most crude and natural form of honey you can purchase.

 - It’s unfiltered and unpasteurized, which means there is no processing or heating to decrease its natural vitamin and mineral content.

 - Raw honey contains disease-preventing and disease-fighting flavonoids.

 - Raw honey contains both propolis and bee pollen so you get the benefits of those two natural powerhouses as well.

 - It has been scientifically proven to help with allergies, diabetes, sleep problems, coughs and wound healing.

 - Raw honey is a smart part of a pre- and post-workout snack for better energy during a workout and better recovery afterward.

 - Look for a local beekeeper to source your raw honey.
 This will make it even more likely to help with seasonal allergies.